 - use the shared macros to translate searches between databases

-Participants should have basic knowledge of databases (boolean operators, thesaurus terms and syntax).
+Participants should have basic knowledge of databases (boolean operators, thesaurus (MESH) terms, and syntax).

 Wichor Bramer is an information specialist at the Erasmus Medical Center Medical Library in Rotterdam, the Netherlands.
 In October 2019, he successfully defended his doctoral (PhD) thesis, “Serving Evidence Syntheses: Improving Literature Retrieval in Systematic Reviews,” in which he describes his method and his research on the effectiveness and efficiency of the method.